jvntra/Diabetes_Hospitalization_Readmission/README.md

 ## The Model

-I used a logistic regression model to enable interpreting our coefficients and drawing relative comparisons between features.
+We used a logistic regression model to enable interpreting our coefficients and drawing relative comparisons between features.
 A non-polynomial model performed best and allowed for easier interpretation of coefficients.
 I also tried a decision tree model, but it consistently performed worse than our logistic regression even after iterative improvments using SMOTE, tomek links, and gridsearch.

 ### Data Collection & Cleaning